dmrolfs/address-propensity/README.md

 hope they will find a match in the future.
 Future work is to clean out propensity records that do not link to a core property record.

+For future consideration: The address fields between the core property and propensity data sets do not match, so direct comparison may be difficult.
+Instead of trying compare fields, it may be simpler to first normalize addresses at a higher level: the mailing address.
+If we pull together the address fields for each set to create the mailing address string, we can then use different string comparison techniques to evaluate differences; e.g., Levenshtein distance (good relative to considering typos) and Hamming distance may be good to measure interpretability between the two sets.

 ## server
 The <code>server</code> starts a simple REST endpoint that is used to query sorted (descending) propensity scores by zipcode.
 The endpoint also has a basic health check function.